-When is being used to describe processes, the nodes are usually the individual activities or their sub-activities.
+When $\langle I-N-C-A \rangle$ is being used to describe processes, the nodes are usually the individual activities or their subactivities.
 They are usually characterized by a "pattern" composed of an initial verb followed by any number of parameter objects, noun phrases, and qualifiers or filler words describing the activity.
+E.g.,

-E.g., actions into the plan, and "non-progressive refinements" which just partition the search space with existing sets of actions in the plan.
+(transport package-1 from location-a to location-b) Others have recognized the special nature of the inclusion of nodes (or activities) into a synthesized artifact (or plan) compared to all the other constraints that may be described.
+In the planning domain, Khambhampati and Srivastava (1996) differentiate Plan Modification Operators into "progressive refinements" which can introduce new actions into the plan, and "non-progressive refinements" which just partition the search space with existing sets of actions in the plan.
 They call the former genuine planning refinement operators, and think of the latter as providing the scheduling component.

-'''

-(transport package-1 from location-a to location-b)

-'''

-Others have recognized the special nature of the inclusion of nodes (or activities) into a synthesized artifact (or plan) compared to all the other constraints that may be described.
-In the planning domain, Khambhampati and Srivastava (1996) differentiate Plan Modification Operators into "progressive refinements" which can introduce new